 - weight loss

 - chest or shoulder pain

 - broadening or thickening of the tips of the fingers (called clubbing)

-These symptoms aren’t always caused by lung cancer but if you have had them for longer than three weeks, see your GP.
+These symptoms aren't always caused by lung cancer but if you have had them for longer than three weeks, see your doctor.

-Your GP will ask you about your symptoms and examine you.
+Your doctor will ask you about your symptoms and examine you.
 He or she may also ask you about your medical history.
-Your GP will usually refer you to a hospital for a chest X-ray.
+Your doctor will usually refer you for a chest X-ray.

 If your chest X-ray shows signs of lung cancer, you will usually be referred to a doctor who specialises in chest disease.

 You may have the following tests to confirm diagnosis, find out the type of cancer you have and if the cancer has spread (this is called cancer staging).

 - CT scan.
 This uses X-rays to make three-dimensional images of part of the body.